nihalnihalani/Clipit/README.md

 This repository originally contained PastePup (a macOS Swift app), but has been fully converted to ClipIt (Windows Python app).
 All macOS/Swift code has been removed to focus exclusively on the Windows implementation.

+## Contributing

+Contributions are welcome!
+Please feel free to submit issues or pull requests.

+## Support

+For support and questions:
+- Open an issue on GitHub
+- Check the documentation in ARCHITECTURE.md
+- Review TROUBLESHOOTING.md for common problems